Top 5 Places to Find Akiya Houses for Sale in Japan

 Yamanashi

-The prefecture is known for its lush greenery and majestic mountains, including views of Mt.
+The prefecture is known for its lush greenery, delicious spring water, and majestic mountains, including views of Mt.
 Fuji, the Southern Alps, and Mt.
 Yatsugatake.
-Despite not being next to the ocean, there is plenty of fresh spring water, and its fertile land is perfect for planting and farming.
+Yamanashi is also famous for its fertile land that is perfect for planting and farming.

-To help its inner entrepreneurship and economic development, Yamanashi has a support fund for up to 2 million yen for expenses.
-Additionally, the prefecture's immigration support program has financial assistance for up to 1 million yen per household to help those relocating to Yamanashi.
+To help boost entrepreneurship and economic development among its citizens, Yamanashi has a business development fund for up to 2 million yen per application.
+Additionally, the prefecture's immigration support program provides financial assistance for up to 1 million yen per household to help those relocating to Yamanashi.

-Yamanashi is a unique environment for those wanting a new life in Japan.
+Yamanashi is a unique environment for those who wish to build a life in Japan.

 5. Gunma